WHAT IS SHARE?

 SHARE supports ASEAN’s ambition to build a regional higher education space in the region.

-By the end of SHARE in early 2019, the following outcomes are envisaged:
+By the end of 2022, the following outcomes are envisaged:

 - Strengthened ties between ASEAN universities and increasing opportunities for EU-ASEAN university partnerships.